HyperRuno/AspNetCore21AngMvcTemplate/README.md

 1. Git clone this repo
 1. Install the template `dotnet new --install .\content`
 1. Create a directory where you would like to store the project
-1. type `dotnet new Core2Angular6 -n <name_of_your_project>
+1. Type `dotnet new Core2Angular6 -n <name_of_your_project>
-1. cd into your project and open the solution
+1. Open the solution and run the project
 1. **Enjoy coding!**

+(NOTE: VS should install all node dependencies for you but you might have to run manually 'npm install' if there are unresolved dependencies.)

 ### Update Angular CLI
 1. npm uninstall -g angular-cli